digitalinteraction/gecotoolbox.io/site/about.md

 ### NextCloud: File sharing and collaboration

-NextCloud is a tool that helps organise groups through providing better ways of sharing files and digital content.
+NextCloud is a tool that helps organise groups by providing better ways of sharing files and digital content.
 For example, rather than sharing files through email or memory sticks, NextCloud allows everyone to work from the same folder at the same time.
 With NextCloud you can share documents, images and calendars which allows collaboration on documents.

-There are over 200 'apps' that can be added to the platform to help you with tasks, so have a look at the extensions within your toolbox after you’ve signed up, allowing you to add things such as shared calenders.
+There are over 200 'apps' that can be added to the platform to help you with tasks, so have a look at the extensions within your toolbox after you've signed up, allowing you to add things such as shared calendars.

 > Graphic for File Sharing needed

-### Loomio: Decision Mmking tools
+### Loomio: Decision-making tools

-Loomio helps communities take decisions better online with engaging methods for online discussion.
+Loomio helps communities make decisions better online with engaging methods for online discussion.
 The service allows people to discuss issues important to them, and take important decisions together.
-For example, the service could be used to be transparent about what was discussed at meetings, or to have discussions about a group’s mission.
+For example, the service could be used to be transparent about what was discussed at meetings, or to have discussions about a group's mission.
 Loomio is effective at engaging new people in the group, so if you want to engage people who can not be there in person, Loomio is a great choice.